Is The Orphan Espresso Lido 3 the hand Grinder for you? (A Review)

-The grind adjustment mechanism is step-less and uses an aluminum locking ring in tandem with a grind size ring to set the desired grind size.
+The grind adjustment mechanism is step-less and uses an aluminium locking ring in tandem with a grind size ring to set the desired grind size.
 Though it may take a moment to accustom yourself to the unique grind selection system, it is far simpler than unscrewing pieces of the grinding mechanism to make your adjustments from the inside.

-The diversity of grind sizes available on the Lido 3 is impressive, allowing you to grind fine enough for Turkish coffee and then make a quick adjustment to grind for a coarse french press.
+The diversity of grind sizes available on the Lido 3 is impressive, allowing you to grind fine enough for Turkish coffee and then make a quick adjustment to grind for a coarse French press.
 While plenty of grinders may boast that same range, few can deliver the consistency and precision that the Lido 3 does with every single grind.

 Burr Quality – 5/5